<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Military-Grade Electronics PCB Design Considerations

 Toughness in the military cuts across the board.
 It's not just the tough personnel, but also the electronics and the computers used in the field.
-Of course, that means that the printed circuit boards (PCB) used in the defense sector need to be tough as nails.
+Of course, that means that the printed circuit boards (PCBs) used in the defense sector need to be tough as nails.

 While designing commercial PCBs is no walk in the park, designing and building military-grade PCBs requires special attention to durability and compliance.
 All the components have to withstand the demanding environment.
 Requirements of military-grade electronic PCBs include: